Château Reynon - Cadillac Côtes de Bordeaux rouge 2021

 About the estate:

-“Château Reynon, situated on the Beguey hillside near the village of Cadillac, belongs to the family of Denis Dubourdieu (the ‘pope of oenology,’ who passed away in 2016).
-Thanks to careful cultivation and technical expertise, it is now one of the most renowned wines of the Côtes de Bordeaux, producing reds and whites with a refined, elegant style, appealing for their integrity and freshness.
-We’ll keep an eye on the white and the red, which are consistently good and affordably priced.”
+“Château Reynon, on the Beguey hillside near the village of Cadillac, belongs to the family of Denis Dubourdieu (the ‘pope of oenology,’ who passed away in 2016).
+Thanks to careful viticultural and winemaking practices, it is now one of the most renowned estates in the Côtes de Bordeaux, producing reds and whites with a refined and elegant style, appealing for their integrity and freshness.
+Keep an eye on both the white and the red—they’re consistently good and affordably priced.”

 Decanter